THE ACADEMY AT A GLANCE

 In 2011, its third year after opening, DACA was a finalist in the Academy of the Year category at the Education Investor Awards.
 On 11th April 2011 Prince William and Kate Middleton officially opened the Academy buildings in one of the last official engagements they carried out before their wedding later that month.
 Prince William praised the “wonderful, innovative, ground-breaking” academy and stated “I am convinced the academy will transform the lives of families in Darwen and, through its example, countless others elsewhere.”

-In 2013 the Academy saw record A level Results with a pass rate of 100%, and celebrated another first for the Academy when Khushna Sulaman-Butt secured her place at Ruskin College, Oxford to read Fine Art – the first DACA student ever to progress to Oxford University.
+2013 saw a first for the Academy when Khushna Sulaman-Butt secured her place at Ruskin College, Oxford to read Fine Art – the first DACA student ever to progress to Oxford University.
+In the same year, DACA also achieved a Good rating in all aspects of an OFSTED Inspection, a rating which was maintained across all categories in their subsequent inspection in 2017.

 There is regular emphasis and assessment of the specialisms of entrepreneurship and sport at the Academy.
 DACA has developed the characteristics of entrepreneurship which are embedded across all aspects of Academy life to raise the potential of students.

+DACA has a boys’ Football Academy (in partnership with Clitheroe FC), a girls’ football academy and a netball academy, in collaboration with Manchester Thunder.
 In November 2016 the Academy received a British Council International School Award recognising its “outstanding development of the international dimension in the curriculum”.
 The award recognised Darwen Academy’s long-term commitment to improving education and enhancing understanding of different cultures through its programme of overseas visits and project work in disadvantaged communities.
+An example of this commitment can be shown through the Academy’s 2017 AfriDACA programme where a group of DACA students travelled to Uganda to teach local schoolchildren, learn about the areas history, and witness first-hand the high level of poverty and that was present in the community in which they visited.